Transfer of Public Health functions to NHS England

 Legal basis for processing

 We process both personal data and special categories of personal data, including data about your health and ethnic group.
 Our legal basis to collect your personal information may vary according to the purpose we use it for.
-In most cases, the sections of the General Data Protection Regulation and the Data Protection Act 2018 that apply will be:
+In most cases unless stated below Section 7A of the National Health Service Act 2006 satisfies the UK General Data Protection Regulation and the Data Protection Act 2018 that apply below:

-- GDPR Article 6(1)(e) ‘processing is necessary for the performance of a task carried out in the public interest’
+- GDPR Article 6(1)(e) ‘processing is necessary for the performance of a task carried out in the exercise of official authority vested in the controller.

 - GDPR Article 6(1)(a) ‘consent’ where processing for surveys and public consultations for changes.